chericito/mobohubb-docs/docs/SITE ADMINISTRATION/security-groups.md

 ---
 title: Security Groups
 excerpt: >-
-  Learn how to manage Security Groups in Mobohubb—an essential feature for assigning user roles, permissions, and site access.
-This guide covers the available groups, how to view and edit them, and how to add or remove users within each group for optimal security control.
+  Learn how to manage Security Groups in mobohubb—an essential feature for assigning permissions, and site access.
+This guide covers the available groups, how to view and how to add or remove users within each group for optimal security control.
 deprecated: false
 hidden: false
 metadata:
   robots: index
 ---
-**Users** are individuals who can access the portal and perform actions based on their **role** and **permissions**. **Security Groups** define these roles and permissions, ensuring each user has the appropriate level of access.
-Previously, users were added by email only; now it’s crucial to assign a **Security Group** for each user, which may vary by site.
+Users are individuals who can access the portal and perform actions based on their role and permissions.
+Security Groups define these roles and permissions, ensuring that each user has the appropriate level of access.
+In mobohubb, pre-established security groups are fixed—they cannot be modified or deleted; you can only add or remove users from them.
+Furthermore, security groups are configured on a per-site basis, meaning the same group (often named with the site included) will appear across different sites within your organization.
+This site-specific configuration helps distinguish between mobile app users and portal users.
+In this new version, "People" and "Portal users" are simply referred to as Users.
+Updating security groups appropriately is crucial to ensure that each user is granted the correct permissions for the specific site they belong to.

-> **Note:** In this new version, “People” and “Portal users” are now simply called **Users**.
-Updating security groups helps distinguish **mobile app** users from those with **portal access**.

 ***